jphall663/diabetes_use_case/README.md

 The training data for this use case is available [here](https://www.kaggle.com/brandao/diabetes).
 The data set contains demographic and medical information about many patients.
 It is used to create a white-box classifier for predicting who will be readmitted to a hospital within 30 days of discharge.
 This notebook attempts to showcase the use of a complex, but transparent, nonlinear classifier as an alternative to more traditional linear model approaches.

 Typically it requires many different methods to properly interpret a nonlinear classifier.
-Several different types of interpretation and explanation methods are used here including global, local, low-fidelity, and high-fidelity methods including:
+Several different types of interpretation and explanation methods are used here including:

 * Global and local Shapley variable importance
 * Partial dependence